ShangtongZhang/DeepRL/README.md

 * PyTorch v0.4.0 should also work in principle, at least for commit ```80939f```.
 * There is a super fast DQN implementation with an async actor for data generation and an async replay buffer to transfer data to GPU.
 Enable this implementation by setting `config.async_actor = True` and using `AsyncReplay`.
 However, with atari games this fast implementation may not work in macOS.
 Use Ubuntu or Docker instead.
 * Although there is a `setup.py`, which means you can install the repo as a library, this repo is **never** designed to be a high-level library like Keras.
 Use it as your codebase instead.
-* **Code for my papers** can be found in corresponding branches, which may be good examples for extending this codebase.
 * TensorFlow is used only for logging.
 Open AI baselines is used very slightly.
 If you carefully read the code, you should be able to remove/replace them.

 # Usage